grammyjs/website/site/docs/plugins/auto-retry.md

 More specifically, this plugin will automatically detect if an API requests fails with a `retry_after` value. i.e. because of rate limiting.
 It will then catch the error, wait the specified period of time, and then retry the request.

-::: warning Be Gentle With the Bot Api Server
+::: warning Be Gentle With the Bot API Server
 Telegram is generously providing information about how long your bot must wait before the next request.
 Using the `auto-retry` plugin will allow your bot to perform better during load spikes, as the requests will not simply fail because of the flood limit.
 However, **auto-retry should not be used** if you want to avoid hitting rate limits on a regular basis.